billywest/hoa-auth/README.md

 Display errors from our backend in our React forms<br>
 Create protected routes (pages only certain users can access based on their authentication)<br>
 Keep a user logged when they refresh or leave the page (in other words, until they either logout or the jwt expires)

-# This is boilerplate login/registration system built using the MERN Stack

-This app was meant to be used solely as a starting point.